Domestic abuse charities join forces to support children across Wales

 To address this need, Cyfannol Women’s Aid, Calan DVS, Cardiff Women’s Aid, Gorwel and West Wales DAS have come together to deliver the Ar Trac project to children aged 5-16 across 10 counties in Wales, thanks to funding from Welsh Government.

-Launching in April, Ar Trac will support children and young people who are exhibiting difficulties with their family and peer relationships, having experienced domestic abuse.
+Launched in April 2020, Ar Trac supports children and young people who are exhibiting difficulties with their family and peer relationships, having experienced domestic abuse.
 By addressing these difficulties and building upon the children’s strengths, the project aims to minimise the impact of the abuse and improve physical and mental wellbeing in later life.

 The Ar Trac project will be delivered in Newport, Blaenau Gwent, Cardiff and the Vale, Rhondda Cynon Taff, Neath Port Talbot, South Powys, Ceredigion, North Pembrokeshire, Gwynedd and Anglesey.
 Interventions will include age-appropriate group and family work and 1:1 support, drawing on research, best practice, the experience and expertise of the consortium partners, and the voices of children and young people, to ensure support meets individual needs.